PandasThumb/pandasthumb.github.io/_posts/2017/2017-10-06-five-principles.md

 The best way for a book to avoid this problem is by focusing on only a single area or a few areas, and covering its chosen topic or topics as thoroughly as possible.
 One recent  book that does this especially well is <a href="https://books.google.com/books?id=p3YNMQAACAAJ"><i>Evolution Slam Dunk</i></a> by James Downard.
 This entire book (about 500 pages) is devoted to presenting the case for the evolution of mammals from reptiles, and this amount of detail makes it possible for every major creationist argument about the origin of mammals to be discussed and dismantled.
 I've sometimes seen Downard's book compared to my own, and in this respect their approaches are indeed similar, with the difference that my own book covers a small handful of topics instead of just one.

-<strong>5: In general, the most potent criticism of creationist models is from other creationists.</strong>
+# 5: In general, the most potent criticism of creationist models is from other creationists.

 When one spends a while reading the creationist technical literature, it becomes clear very quickly that young-Earth creationism is not a single set of models.
 There is a vast amount of disagreement among YECs on topics such as which strata are or are not from the Flood, where the boundaries between baramins are located, or how it is possible for Earth to receive light from stars that are millions or billions of light-years away.
 In general, the best criticism of creationist models in any of these areas comes not from supporters of evolution, but from creationists who support a different set of models.
 Here are a few examples of this principle: